 International students should consult with ISO before requesting a leave of absence to understand all of the potential implications of the leave of absence.
 Students who have not maintained continuous enrollment will not be allowed to apply for Curricular Practical Training authorization until the continuous enrollment requirement is satisfied.

-Students failing to register for three consecutive semesters, including summer semester will be withdrawn from the program.
-See the University Policy here.
+Students failing to register for three consecutive semesters will be withdrawn from the program.

-Involuntary Leave of Absence
+Medical Leave of Absence